Freedom of religion: Islam

-Conversion to Islam is simple, but Muslims are forbidden to convert from Islam to another religion.
+Conversion to Islam is simple and according to Al-Baqara 256 "there is no compulsion in religion".
 Certain Muslim-majority countries are known for their restrictions on religious freedom, highly favoring Muslim citizens over non-Muslim citizens.
 Other countries having the same restrictive laws tend to be more liberal when imposing them.
 Even other Muslim-majority countries are secular and thus do not regulate religious belief.

 In Iran, the constitution recognizes four religions whose status is formally protected: Zoroastrianism, Judaism, Christianity, and Islam.